luxonis/depthai-python/docs/source/samples/15_rgb_mobilenet_4k.rst

 .. include::  /includes/install_from_pypi.rst

-This example also requires MobilenetSDD blob (:code:`mobilenet.blob` file) to work - you can download it from `here <https://artifacts.luxonis.com/artifactory/luxonis-depthai-data-local/network/mobilenet-ssd_openvino_2021.2_5shave.blob>`__
+This example also requires MobilenetSDD blob (:code:`mobilenet-ssd_openvino_2021.2_5shave.blob` file) to work - you can download it from
+`here <https://artifacts.luxonis.com/artifactory/luxonis-depthai-data-local/network/mobilenet-ssd_openvino_2021.2_5shave.blob>`__

 Source code